Timestopeofficial/feechain/rosetta/infra/README.md

 ├── harmony_db_1
 ├── logs
 │    ├── node_execution.log
-│    └── zerolog-harmony.log
+│    └── zerolog-feechain.log
 └── transactions.rlp
 ```

 ### Inspecting Logs
-If you mount `./data` on the host to `/root/data` in the container, you van view the harmony node logs at
+If you mount `./data` on the host to `/root/data` in the container, you van view the feechain node logs at
 `./data/logs/` on your host machine.

 ### View rosetta request logs